murchant/intheknow/docs/stepyByStep.md

 - **Manual Intervention:** almost impossible to make script which will separate pure false tweets.
 - *New Method:* Stripped transfer talk tweets and manually remove wrongly labelled.

+### Classification

+- Overview: initial plan is to start off with basic linear regression model.
+Then move onto more complex interpretations, like NNs, CNNs .... maybe something else if i've time